tl990/PINNs/README.md

 # Physics-informed neural networks

-Sample code to train a PINN to learn the profile of quantum vortices
+Sample code to train a PINN to learn the profile of quantum vortices.
+Auxiliary file plots several excited states.